 – I haven’t used any asthma medicine for close to two months; it’s fantastic!
 Thank you for a brilliant course, and particularly for a revolutionary discovery.
 Before the class, I took Bricanyl two to five times a day, and Pulmicort twice a day.
 Since the class I’ve begun implementing my new knowledge and immediately experienced an unbelievable improvement.
 I will always be thankful!
 In a way, you have saved my life.

 Asthma involves difficulty in breathing due to narrow airways which limits the airflow to and from the lungs.
 When we inhale, oxygen is transported to the alveoli.
 This is where oxygen enters the blood and carbon dioxide is moved to the exhalation.

-The airways diverge all of 23 times before the air reaches the alveoli.
+The airways diverge 23 times before the air reaches the alveoli.
 For every division the airways get narrower.
 If the airways are decreased by 50%, 16 times as much effort is required to transport air in and out of the lungs.

 To summarize, the air travels quite a long distance to reach the alveoli.
 This distance can be compared to a snorkel.
 In this “snorkel,” nothing happens; it’s simply a transportation route.
 In medicine, this transportation route is called “the dead space.”

 We have hundreds of millions of alveoli, and the majority are found in the lower part of the lungs.
 This is also where most of the blood flow, ten times as much as in the upper regions.